Occupation of the Gaza Strip by the United Arab Republic: United Arab Republic (1958–1971)

-Strip shall form a National Union composed of all Palestinians wherever they may be - its aim being the joint work to recover the usurped lands of Palestine, and the participation in fulfilling the call of Arab Nationalism.
-The National Union shall be organized by a decree from the Governor-General.

-When the Palestinian Liberation Organization (PLO) was founded in 1964, Nasser proclaimed that it would hold authority over Gaza, but that power was never granted in practice.
-A year later, conscription was instituted for the Palestinian Liberation Army.
+When the Palestine Liberation Organization (PLO) was founded in 1964, Nasser proclaimed that it would hold authority over Gaza, but that power was never granted in practice.
+A year later, conscription was instituted for the Palestine Liberation Army (PLA).

-On June 5, 1967, weeks after Egypt blockaded the Straits of Tiran and cut off Israeli shipping, Israel attacked Egypt, initiating the Six-Day War.
-It quickly defeated the surrounding Arab states and occupied the Gaza Strip, along with the West Bank and other territory, ending Egypt's occupation.
+1967 Arab–Israeli War

+The Six-Day War from 5 to 10 June 1967 ended Egypt's occupation, with the Israelis occupying the Gaza Strip along with the West Bank and the Golan Heights.

+Camp David Accords (1978)

 In 1978, Israel and Egypt signed the historic Camp David Accords which brought an official end to the strife between them.
 The second part of the accords was a framework for the establishment of an autonomous regime in the West Bank and the Gaza Strip.
-Egypt thus renounced any territorial claims over the Gaza Strip.
+The Arab Republic of Egypt thus renounced any territorial claims over the Gaza Strip.

+Egypt–Israel peace treaty (1979)

+In 1979, the Egypt–Israel peace treaty was signed.
+Egypt became the first Arab country to recognize Israel's sovereignty and has since supported the two-state solution, advocating the creation of an independent Palestinian state encompassing the West Bank and the Gaza Strip, both of which have been under Israeli occupation since the 1967 war.

-Demographics and economy
+Economy and demographics

 The influx of over 200,000 refugees into Gaza during the 1948 war resulted in a dramatic decrease in the standard of living.
 Because the Egyptian government restricted movement to and from the Gaza Strip, its inhabitants could not look elsewhere for gainful employment.
 In 1955, one observer (a member of the United Nations Secretariat) noted that "For all practical purposes it would be true to say that for the last six years in Gaza over 300,000 poverty stricken people have been physically confined to an area the size of a large city park."